Jayakant-Kumar/built-up-area-supplementary/README.md

 submitted to *IEEE Sensors Letters*.

 ---
 ## Introduction and Method Overview

 This repository provides supplementary material supporting a vision-based approach for estimating the built-up (footprint) area of buildings from handheld RGB-D data.
-The proposed pipeline processes images acquired from a handheld RGB camera and a synchronized Time-of-Flight (ToF) depth sensor, and integrates open-vocabulary object detection, prompt-based segmentation, and geometric reasoning to enable accurate, automated facade measurement without custom training or specialized surveying equipment.
+The proposed pipeline processes images acquired using a handheld RGB camera and a synchronized Time-of-Flight (ToF) depth sensor, and integrates open-vocabulary object detection, prompt-based segmentation, and geometric reasoning to obtain reliable facade measurements.

+Despite recent advances, existing methods primarily rely on aerial or satellite imagery and estimate built-up area from roof projections, which may include **roof overhangs or architectural extensions**.
+In contrast, the proposed street-level RGB-D approach directly measures facade dimensions at ground level, enabling estimation of the true structural built-up area without custom training or specialized surveying equipment.

 ---